-- 2.b.
+- b.
 Parapet Wall: Buildings with flat roofs shall be capped by an articulated parapet that is designed as a structural expression of the building façade.
-It should extend and be visible from all sides of the building, and act as a screen for rooftop utilities. - a-c.
+It should extend and be visible from all sides of the building, and act as a screen for rooftop utilities. - c.
 Roof Materials: Suggested roof materials include architectural asphalt shingles, weathered wood shingles, cedar shingles, copper, standing seam metal, slate, synthetic slate, and metal shingles.
-Other period materials may be appropriate upon determination by the Planning Board or Board of Appeals in consideration of the architectural style, color, and relationship to other buildings along the street line. - E.4.
+Other period materials may be appropriate upon determination by the Planning Board or Board of Appeals in consideration of the architectural style, color, and relationship to other buildings along the street line. - 4.
 Exterior Treatments: The facades of a building are what give it character, and the character varies depending on the materials of which the facades are made and their color and texture.
-Many different materials are used on facades - clapboards, shingles, patterned siding, brick or other masonry unit - depending on the architectural style of the building.
-The facades of a building, particularly the front façade, and those facades occurring on corner lots, should be visually compatible with those of other buildings around it. - 1.a.
+Many different materials are used on facades clapboards, shingles, patterned siding, brick or other masonry unit depending on the architectural style of the building.
+The facades of a building, particularly the front façade, and those facades occurring on corner lots, should be visually compatible with those of other buildings around it.

+- a.
 Traditional materials such as brick, stone, clapboard, shingle are preferred construction materials.
-Where this standard is waived by the Planning Board or Board of Appeals, structures may be substituted with glass, metal, block, and other siding materials, although other materials must be used in ways that are compatible with these more traditional materials. - 2.b.
-Materials that have texture or pattern are preferred. - 3.c.
-The main elements of the architectural treatment of the building's front façade, including the materials used, should be continued around all sides of the building that are visible from a street, pedestrian passage, or Outdoor Amenity Spaces. - 4.d.
+Where this standard is waived by the Planning Board or Board of Appeals, structures may be substituted with glass, metal, block, and other siding materials, although other materials must be used in ways that are compatible with these more traditional materials. - b.
+Materials that have texture or pattern are preferred. - c.
+The main elements of the architectural treatment of the building's front façade, including the materials used, should be continued around all sides of the building that are visible from a street, pedestrian passage, or Outdoor Amenity Spaces. - d.
 Synthetic products, such as cementitious horizontal siding and vinyl siding may be appropriate, provided they are applied in combination with proportional architectural elements.
 Examples of such architectural elements include cornerboards, soffits, and eaves.
 Aluminum siding, and siding with narrow trim is strongly discouraged. - e.
 Operable windows are preferred.

-750.6 COMMERCIAL, MULTIFAMILY, AND MIXED USE BUILDING TYPES AND DESIGN STANDARDS with the standards set forth in Section 580.9, Section 580.9 shall prevail.
+750.6 COMMERCIAL, MULTIFAMILY, AND MIXED-USE BUILDING TYPES AND DESIGN STANDARDS

-A. Principal Building Types: Specific design standards apply to new commercial, mixed use and multi-family buildings in specified Village Center Neighborhood District and General-Business District-including Scituate Harber, North Scituate, and Greenbush.
+A. Principal Building Types: Specific design standards apply to new commercial, mixed use and multi-family buildings in specified Village Center & Neighborhood District and Business District.
 These standards are identified in Table 1 below.
-In cases of a conflict
+In cases of conflict with the standards set forth in Section 580.9, Section 580.9 shall prevail.